AwesomeCreator44/WordlePython/README.md

 # WordlePython
-Basically Wordle but on python.
-Work In Progress!
+Basically Wordle but in python

 Doesn't (currently) have a system for a different word each day like the actual wordle.
 Words are chosen at random and new words can be given as many times as you want.
 List of words came from: https://www.ef.co.uk/english-resources/english-vocabulary/top-1000-words/ (stored in the WordAll.txt file)